An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 RURs Are Credit, Not Permits

 The most common misunderstanding of Free Market Ecology is that RURs are just tradeable permits by another name.
 They are not.
-The difference is structural and it changes everything.
+The difference is structural, and it changes how the whole system behaves.

 In cap-and-trade systems, a permit is an asset.
 You buy it, you own it, you can hold it forever.
 This invites hoarding, speculation, and the financialization of environmental markets.
-Goldman Sachs holding oil in tankers waiting for prices to rise is the current system working as designed.
+A trading house holding oil in tankers waiting for prices to rise is the current system working as designed.

 In Free Market Ecology, RURs are a form of credit.
 They are borrowed from Ecological Private Finance (EPF) against posted collateral, and they sit on your ecological balance sheet as a liability.
 Holding them costs you interest every moment.
 The interest rate is not a flat administrative fee.
 The Ecological Central Bank sets a base rate, and competing EPF entities add a risk spread based on the borrower’s creditworthiness, exactly as commercial banks price loans today.
 A proven rare earth processor with a track record of efficient use borrows at a lower rate than a startup with no history.
 This risk-based pricing directs resources toward producers most likely to use them efficiently, because efficient producers are better credit risks.
 The RUR becomes a hot potato that everyone in the supply chain wants to move along as quickly as possible.
 Gold that comes into your possession must be accounted for with gold RURs on your balance sheet, and sitting on it accrues costs.
 The rational behavior is the opposite of hoarding: use the resource in production, sell the product downstream, and clear your balance sheet.

-Because RURs are liabilities, not assets, the system is structurally resistant to financialization.
+RURs run on two sides of a ledger, and only one side is a producer’s to hold.
+A producer’s RURs are borrowed credit, a debt rather than an owned, tradeable asset, and that is what makes the system structurally resistant to financialization.
+The asset side belongs to the public, the resource dividend every citizen holds and spends, which is what retires the producer’s debt when goods are bought.
 You cannot pledge a debt you owe as collateral for another loan.
 Attempting to do so is check kiting, not secured lending.
 A carbon RUR on your balance sheet is an obligation to account for carbon you extracted or received, not a valuable instrument you can leverage.
 This eliminates the entire class of derivative speculation that plagues cap-and-trade markets.
-There is no RUR-backed security, no RUR futures market divorced from physical resource flows, no Goldman Sachs warehouse play.
+There is no RUR-backed security, no RUR futures market divorced from physical resource flows, no warehouse play.
 The only way to profit from RURs is to use resources efficiently and sell products downstream at a markup.

 The interest that borrowers pay flows through a complete fiscal cycle.
 EPF entities collect interest from producers and pass it upstream to the Ecological Central Bank.
-The ECB transfers these revenues to government, which spends them on public goods and distributes a portion as resource UBI.
+The ECB transfers these revenues to government, which spends them on public goods.
 This is resource seigniorage: the carrying cost of ecological credit, recycled through the economy exactly as central bank seigniorage is recycled today.
+It funds the government’s RUR spending; it is not what funds the citizens’ resource income, which is each citizen’s ownership share of the capped commons itself.
 The system is not deflationary.
 Every unit of interest collected is fully recycled through government spending, maintaining aggregate demand while enforcing ecological limits.

 This credit structure creates a systematic preference for leaving resources in the ground until the supply chain is ready to consume them.
 Resources still in the earth cost nothing.
 Resources above ground cost RURs every moment they sit idle.
 The Earth itself becomes the optimal warehouse.
 As I describe in The Financial System of Free Market Ecology, this credit mechanism extends through the entire chain from the Ecological Central Bank through private finance to producers and consumers.